ccorprew22/capstone-analysis-csv-to-docx/README.md

 # Capstone Progress Report Analysis CSV to Docx
 This program takes the PM progress report in a CSV format and turns it into a docx file in a bullet point format with the team member scores and comments.
+Also makes a CSV file with the selected progress report number.

 + To get the CSV file, go on to the Formsite and export a CSV file.
 + To install dependencies, enter in the terminal `pip install -r requirements`.